gion86/Fingerprint/README.md

 http://www.seeedstudio.com/depot/125khz-rfid-module-uart-p-171.html?cPath=144_153

 which reads RFID from a 20-30 mm distance and uses a particular frame format to send data to the controller.
-The communication is a standard TTL UART serial protocol.
-For the ATTiny, the SoftwareSerial library has been used.
+See the datasheet on the SeeedStudio site or in the doc folder.
+The communication is a standard TTL UART serial protocol, for the ATTiny the SoftwareSerial library has been used.

-*EEPROM tag data*
+**EEPROM tag data**

-TODO
+The RFID tag data are usually store in the code, but since this is a public repository, I don't want my tags to be out in the wild.
+So I made an Intel HEX compliant file with my data in plain ASCII text, which is not versioned here.
+This file can be loaded on the micro EEPROM memory at every programming, just like an EEPROM image.
+The AVR programmer must be configured to do that

+In the *setup()* method the micro waits for the EEPROM

 Some pictures can be found at https://goo.gl/photos/i5Vk5WsfXXiouzTf6